konnik/advent-of-code-2019/README.md

 ## Puzzle inputs

 Your puzzle inputs should be placed as files in the folder `./static/input/`.
-On file per day named <day>.txt.
+On file per day named `<day>.txt`.

 Example: